llobato/docs/docs/other/install-gwms-frontend.md

 2. The host of the Factory Collector: `gfactory-1.t2.ucsd.edu`
 3. The DN os the factory, e.g. `/DC=org/DC=doegrids/OU=Services/CN=gfactory-1.t2.ucsd.edu`
 4. The factory identity, e.g.: `gfactory@gfactory-1.t2.ucsd.edu`
-5. The identity on the factory you will be mapped to.
+5. The identity on the Factory you will be mapped to.
 Something like: `username@gfactory-1.t2.ucsd.edu`
 6. Your security name.
 A unique name, usually containing your VO name: `My_SecName`
-7. A string to add in the main factory query\_expr in the frontend configuration, e.g. `stringListMember("%RED%VO%ENDCOLOR%",GLIDEIN_Supported_VOs)`.
+7. A string to add in the main Factory query\_expr in the Frontend configuration, e.g. `stringListMember("%RED%VO%ENDCOLOR%",GLIDEIN_Supported_VOs)`.
+This is used to select the entries you can use.
 From there you get the correct name of the VO (above in this list).

 Installing GlideinWMS Frontend
 ------------------------------